 Climate change is threatening the global citizen’s morning cup of coffee, with scientists predicting a 50% decrease in land sustainable for coffee production by 2050.
 Around 500 million cups of coffee are consumed annually, so how will the caffeine-reliant population tackle this debacle?

 The earth’s rapidly warming temperatures are not only affecting the life of the coffee plant, but the lives of farmers in coffee exporting countries — the three major exporters being Brazil, Colombia, and Vietnam.
 These three countries have built entire economies and cultures around coffee.
 As many as 25 million smallholder farmers worldwide depend on coffee as their staple crop.
 Unfortunately, monocropping is disastrous in the face of climate change, and many farmers have incorporated bananas or vanilla into their crops in order to protect their livelihoods.
-Many farmers have left the industry altogether, in search of more reliable work, such as construction.
+Some farmers have left the industry altogether, in search of more reliable work, such as construction.

 In Colombia’s Zona Cafeteria, one of the world’s most abundant coffee production regions, coffee cultivation is considered an art.
 Yet, climate change has wreaked havoc on their Arabica coffee plant.
 The warmer environment produced by climate change has allowed pests like the Coffee Berry Borer (CBB) to thrive.
 The CBB beetle has already destroyed approximately 75% of Colombia’s crops, resulting in $550 million worth of damage per year.
 To dodge the infestation of CBB, farmers have been clearing natural borders and moving to higher elevations, furthering deforestation.
 Another approach is increasing the use of pesticides, but this may endanger the health of farmers, negatively impact the environment, and lead to greater pesticide resistance.